LJO-S/nand2tetris/projects/9/user_implementation/anteckningar.md

 seed = ( 𝑎 × seed + 𝑐 ) mod 𝑚

-- Multiplication and Addition: The operations 𝑎 × seed a×seed and adding 𝑐 c are directly available.
+- Multiplication and Addition: The operations 𝑎 × seed and adding 𝑐 are directly available.

 - Modulus Operation: The modulus operation  mod 𝑚 ensures that the seed remains within a specific range.
 You can implement this by:
-    -  Dividing the updated seed by 𝑚 m to get the integer quotient.
+    -  Dividing the updated seed by 𝑚 to get the integer quotient.
-    - Multiplying the quotient by 𝑚 m and subtracting that from the updated seed, which gives you the remainder.
+    -  Multiplying the quotient by 𝑚 and subtracting that from the updated seed, which gives you the remainder.

 This new seed should be “mixed” well so that its successive values appear unpredictable.